clivemjeffery/clivemjeffery.github.io/_posts/2016-02-17-Ruby-on-Rails-Setup.markdown

 ### Java - get a  JDK

 A JDK might come in handy, especially if I want to run a JRuby.
 Shoes 4 uses JRuby so I'll get this now.
 RubyMine is a Java app too.
 So I did the `java` thing in terminal, opened the web page, downloaded and installed the latest JDK (8 74).
-The installer passed on a link to some developer's [getting started](http://docs.oracle.com/javase/tutorial/getStarted/index.html) resources; they might be useful later.
+The installer passed on a link to developers' [getting started](http://docs.oracle.com/javase/tutorial/getStarted/index.html) resources; they might be useful later.

 ### Homebrew